 Chocolate Nests

 This is a fun and nostalgic childhood recipe, that so many of us will remember making as kids.
-It doesn’t involve any baking, so I have filed it here rather misleadingly.
-It is for that very reason a classic recipe to make with kids.
-In the 80s I used to make something similar with golden syrup and a very well known brand of sugary cereal.
-To keep sugar levels under control… and try to update this recipe I recommend using mix of chocolate, half milk and half dark chocolate.
-A high fibre cereal like shredded wheat is good, or a simple puffed rice cereal.
+In the 80s I used to make something similar whilst armed with my trusty cookbook “We Can Cook” except I used golden syrup and Rice Krispies, this was in my eyes peak sophistication.
+To update this recipe and keep sugar levels under control I am using mix of chocolate, half milk and half dark chocolate instead.

-They’ll happily keep in an airtight container for up to 5 days.
+Decorate with cake decorations and chocolate mini eggs, or smarties are another favourite of ours.
+These will happily keep in an airtight container for up to 5 days.

 ingredients